- 7 minutes to read

 Categories

-Each item (presented in Nodinite as a Resource) is evaluated with a state: OK, Warning, Error, or Unavailable.
+Each monitored server is presented in Nodinite as a Resource and evaluated with a state: OK, Warning, Error, or Unavailable.
+The Application name shown for each resource is the Display Name from the Windows Server configuration.

 You can reconfigure state evaluation at the Resources level using the Expected State feature.